Stormwater and Floodplain Management

 Floodplain Management - Drainage concerns, ordinances, the design standards and policies manual, Homeowner's guide, FAQ's, and information on severe weather warnings.

-Request an elevation certificate – The city has certificates on file for most, but not all, structures in a FEMA 100-year floodplain in the city, in the city’s Planning and Development Services Records Department.
+Submit a request for an Elevation Certificate - The city has certificates on file for most, but not all, structures in a FEMA 100-year floodplain in the city, in the city’s Planning and Development Services Records Department.

 Changes to Old Elevation Certificates Prepared by City of Scottsdale Staff - The City of Scottsdale is unable to make any modifications to old elevation certificates prepared by the city.
 If underwriters are rejecting an old elevation certificate prepared by the City of Scottsdale, a new one will need to be prepared.

 Report a Drainage Concern - The City of Scottsdale addresses drainage complaints and investigates possible stormwater code violations.
-Please contact Stormwater.
+Please contact Stormwater Management.

 Flood Insurance Rate Maps - View flood plain boundary maps to determine flood insurance requirements for properties within the City of Scottsdale.